Damiedy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20.
 Without C, you would live in hiago - script that removes all letters c and C from input Task 21. esreveR - script that reverse its input
 Task 22.
 DJ Cut Killer - script that displays all users and their home directories, sorted by users Task 23.
-Empty cask makes the most noise - command that finds all empty files and directories in the current directory and all sub-directories
+Empty casks makes the most noise - command that finds all empty files and directories in the current directory and all sub-directories
 Task 24.
 A gif is worth ten thousand words - script that lists all the files with a .gif extension in the current directory and all its sub-directories
+Task 25.
+Acrostic - script that decodes acrostics that use the first letter of each line